ivan-kan/Git-practice-3/README.md

-Practice of using branch, merge, and merge conflict, etc
+Practice of using branch, merge, and simulating merge conflict, etc